humdrum-tools/humdrum-documentation/guide/ch03/index.md

 `grep -h '!!!OTL:' * | sort | uniq`

-Note that our \"pipeline\" consists of three successive commands with the outputs connected to the inputs using the UNIX pipe symbol (`|`).
+Note that our "pipeline" consists of three successive commands with the outputs connected to the inputs using the UNIX pipe symbol (`|`).
 The **sort** command is essential in order to collect identical titles as successive lines before passing the list to **uniq**.